agile-students-fall2025/4-final-swapbay/README.md

 ## Instructions for Building and Testing the Project

-This section will be **updated down the road** as the project reaches later stages of development.
+This section will be as the project reaches later stages of development.
 It will include detailed setup, build, and testing procedures once the system architecture and automation are finalized.

 ---